digi-ron/AU-Falcon-SPUD-Project/Archive/VerificationLetter/Verification.md

 # Verification Letters

-> This information is no longer relevant, left as-is with no updates planned as of 05/02/2025 {: .block-warning}
+> This information is no longer relevant, left as-is with no updates planned as of 05/02/2025.
+>
+> REASON: Ford no longer provides information on Australian-made vehicles, either due to the age of the models or the decommissioning of Australian-specific departments.
+{: .block-warning}

 If you believe you have a rare trim of Ford Falcon and would like more information on the specifics of how many with the exact same options were made, you can create a ticket with Ford Australia requesting a Vehicle Verification Letter.
 Note that Ford will likely request any or all of the following information to service your request: